 3 Semester Option

 Since Shormann Algebra 1 & 2 earn 3 semesters of math credits each (see above). these two courses can be spread out over 3 years (3 semesters each).

 AP Calculus BC in 11th Grade

 According the College Board, a passing score on an AP Calculus exam, not only earns up to 8 college credits, it is the number one indicator of college success, significantly boosting admissions and scholarship applications in the selection process.
 To submit AP exam scores along with applications, they must be taken no later than 11th grade.

 AP exams taken in 12th grade are still eligible for college credit, but the scores are not received until after most application deadlines have passed.

 While a passing score on the AP Calculus AB exam is usually enough to earn the desired admission and scholarships, strong math students who plan to take the BC exam should either take Algebra 1 in 7th grade (pre-algebra is required) or work on math year- around.
 Learn More about AP Exams

 Caution: I do not recommend "pushing" a student beyond his God-given ability to reach these high levels of math achievement.
 Often, this has a detrimental affect on fluency and, in the end, requires more time to complete the course.
 Instead, I recommend a self-paced timed method (described in the Teacher Guide and under scheduling above) that ensures mastery and fluency are developed, making math faster and easier.

-Even if some lessons were done in Saxon 8/7, Dr. Shormann recommends all students start with Lesson 1 and complete all lessons as instructed.
+Even if some lessons were done in Saxon 8/7 or another prealgebra course, Dr. Shormann recommends students start with Lesson 1 and complete all lessons as instructed.

-7. I understand there are no physical products like books, etc included with this product.
-While it's not necessary to print them, all books are printable eBooks.
+I understand there are no physical products like books, etc included with this product.